twicerain/twicerain.github.io/content/posts/links.md

 ### Vimeo

-If enough projects build up involving animation, loop or any other video format, I will create a vimeo account to share the footage.
+If enough projects build up involving animation, loops or any other video format, I will create a vimeo account to share the footage.

 ## Social Media